projectunic0rn/pub/content/blog/2019-05-29-contributing-part-i-getting-started/index.md

 ### Create your topic branch

-Every team in Project Unicorn is different due to differences in requirements.
-Your team lead will be responsible for making sure the whole team will agree on whatever is needed for your project, including the task of deciding the workflow for contributing to your respective repos.
+Every team in Project Unicorn has different requirements.
+Your team lead is responsible for making sure the whole team will agree on whatever is needed for your project to fulfil these requirements, including the task of deciding the workflow for contributing to your respective repos.

-This guide will provide a brief discussion to one type of workflow that is similar to the _GitHub flow_ and some of the common Git commands associated with it.
+This section will provide a brief discussion to one type of workflow that is similar to the _GitHub flow_ and some of the common Git commands associated with it.

 > [Understanding the GitHub flow](https://guides.github.com/introduction/flow/)

 Let's say you're part of the Project Unicorn web site team, and I'm the lead.
 I assigned you the task of creating a blog post.
+From what we know already, all we need to do is write the blog post and save it to the `master` branch somehow.
+There's nothing wrong with this approach, especially if you're working on your own.
+But you're working with other developers so we'll have to find a way to make it so that the contributions won't be confusing.

-You start by _branching off_ the default branch.
+You start by _branching off_ the up-to-date default branch.
 Since the purpose of the changes you'll save to this branch is to create a new blog post, we can call this branch a _topic branch_.

-> **NOTE**: According to the Git web site, a _topic branch_ is "a short-lived
+> **TIP**: According to the Git web site, a _topic branch_ is "a short-lived
 > branch that you create and use for a single particular feature or related
 > work."
 >